shipwright-io/website/content/en/docs/profiling.md

 go tool pprof -http localhost:8080 http://localhost:8383/debug/pprof/heap
 ```

-_Please note:_ For it to work, you have to have `graphviz` installed on your system, for example using `brew install graphviz`, `apt-get install graphviz`, `yum install graphviz`, or similar.
+_Please note:_ For it to work, you have to have `graphviz` installed on your system.
+For example, using `brew install graphviz`, `apt-get install graphviz`, `yum install graphviz`, or similar.